Search

 • Flexible scheduling

-The workbook accommodates varied placement schedules and can be customised to support different supervision models and learning environments.
+The workbook accommodates varied practice-based learning schedules and can be customised to support different supervision models and learning environments.

 • Scaffolded reflective practice